Cactoidal/Time-Crystal/godot/README.md

 The benefit of using a 3D model is the ease with which they can be animated using an animation library (like Mixamo).
 But while I could just use generic 3D models, I'd prefer to keep things thematic with our current battlers.
 They are already cute and well put-together, and even if they are static, I think they would look better than some completely unrelated characters.

-Which means I can spend some time now implementing the "action sequences" that take place after both players have committed and revealed their moves.
+Which means I can spend some time now implementing the "action sequences" that takes place after both players have committed and revealed their moves.
 Ideally, this would involve some variable camera motion (to prevent repetitive sequences) and a quick exchange of attacks/defenses, the display of damage numbers, and an indicator that the next commit phase has started (or that the game is over).

 ## Day 26